uo295180/CLASS_NOTES/Second_year/second_semester/SO/4 - Memory Management.md

 Process pages can be loaded into any frame
 Process logical address is mapped into a pair (page, offset) Memory physical address is mapped into a pair (frame, offset)

+To translate a logical address we only need to substitute the number of the page with the number of the frame where that page is loaded.
+If that page is not loa